aws-samples/qnabot-on-aws-plugin-samples/README.md

 # QnABot on AWS Sample Plugins

 This repository provides sample plugin Lambda functions for use with the [QnABot on AWS](https://aws.amazon.com/solutions/implementations/qnabot-on-aws/) solution.
+If you want to use this plugin for a new QnAbot deployment then you have to use the  standard QnAbot template from QnABot launching page (https://aws.amazon.com/solutions/implementations/qnabot-on-aws/) and update the output Lambda Arn which is copied from the below steps.

 ### Contents: